pktgen/Pktgen-DPDK/README.md

 If you have run pktgen before then remove the files in /mnt/huge/* before running the new version.

-Running the doit script produces output as follows, but maybe different on your system configuration.
+Running the run.sh script produces output as follows, but maybe different on your system configuration.
 ```
-[22:20][keithw@keithw-S5520HC:pktgen(master)]$ sudo -E ./doit
+[22:20][keithw@keithw-S5520HC:pktgen(master)]$ sudo -E ./tools/run.sh
 ------------------------------------------------------------------------
 -----------------------